SSPai123/Parking-Lot-System-Design/README.md

 - Multiple entrance and exit
 - Park small vehicles in large spot

-#Actors
+# Actors Involved
 - Parking attendant
 - Admin
-- Customer - will not interact but will make payment
+- Customer - will not interact directly but will make payment